5 Common Misconceptions About Studying in the U.S.

 Let me start by saying that I have been there.
 I was an international graduate student in Indiana trying to study hard, getting all the training I could get, and working part-time to pay my bills.
 For the past five years, I have been recruiting international students to study in the United States.
 Therefore, I hope this blog post will be useful to each one of you who is considering coming to the U.S., so you can be better prepared, as you know it will not be easy.

-Here are the most common misconceptions that international students have about studying in the U.S.:
+Here are five common misconceptions that international students have about studying in the U.S.:

 Yes, it is important to get a good degree from a decent institution.
 Let me also remind you that in the process of learning, you are also interacting with different people and cultures in settings that are very different from your country.
 Please consider that education is a process of shaping and forming, and it is much more than simply gaining knowledge from teachers.
 Being ready for the challenge and keeping an open mind will help you go a long way.

-It Is Easy to Find a Part-time Job
+3. It Is Easy to Find a Part-Time Job

-The Best Way to Stay in the U.S. Is to Go to School
+5. The Best Way to Stay in the U.S. Is Going to School

 It is true until this day that many international students still hope to achieve the American dream and would do whatever they could to stay.
 Thus, they will go from school to school to extend their student visa.
 There is certainly no right or wrong answer regarding staying, but my sincere advice is to think about why you came in the first place, and not to compromise your goals.
 With the training and education you receive, you should have the confidence to pursue a job of your interests or to be ready to return to your home country and contribute what you have learned.